An Easy Guide to Website Development Planning

 You should consider if you will want to build your brand by choosing a domain name that matches your business name.
-Then you will have to proceed to check if your choice domain name is available.
+Then you will have to proceed to check if your chosen domain name is available.

-If you not embarking on an entirely new project, it may not be necessary to change your domain name except for very good reasons or the availability of a name that offers more prospects.
+If you are not embarking on an entirely new project, it may not be necessary to change your domain name except for very good reasons or the availability of a name that offers more prospects.
 So, to avoid any customer confusion, you should keep your existing domain name.

 Decide on the URL structure